El Salvador national football team: Coaching history

 Since the creation of the national team in 1921, several coaches have been in charge of managing El Salvador.
 From 1930 to 1935, Mark Scott Thompson was appointed as El Salvador's first ever manager.
 As of January 2012, the El Salvador national football team has presented itself with 60 managers in the national team.
 It is reported that all 3 titles (1943, 1954 and 2002) have been won by Salvadoran born managers.
 Conrado Miranda has managed in 4 different occasions and Armando Contreras Palma in 3.
 Chilean Hernán Vivanco was manager when El Salvador competed at their first World Cup.
 Mauricio Rodríguez managed to qualify El Salvador to another World Cup.
-Rodiguez participated at the 1970 FIFA World Cup.
+Rodríguez participated at the 1970 FIFA World Cup.